Atemu/nixos-config/README.md

   - HEPHAISTOS is a desktop gaming computer and workstation
   - SOTERIA is my home server, hosting various services and holding my hot data
   - PLATON is a portable pen tablet convertible laptop
-  - URANOS is a VM inside a macOS machine used as a test-bed
 - [`hardware`](./hardware/) contain configuration specific to certain hardware systems of mine.
 The individual `configs` include them, depending on which machines they're used on.
 - [`modules`](./modules/) contain NixOS modules for configuring certain aspects of my system.
 These usually only have effects when their `enable` option is set but some are always active such as my packages module.
 - [`common.nix`](./common.nix) contains config common across all of my hosts regardless of its purpose